DK5983/MSDS498IndividualProject/README.md

 * Mapper python file `length_mapper.py`
 * Reducer python file `length_reducer.py`
 <br />
-The Romeo and Juliet text (`RomeoAndJuliet.txt`) can be downloaded from this website: **https://www.gutenberg.org/ebooks/1513** and is in this repository<br /><br />
+The Romeo and Juliet text (`RomeoAndJuliet.txt`) can be downloaded from this website: https://www.gutenberg.org/ebooks/1513 (it is also in this repository)<br /><br />

-The two python files were originally downloaded using the examples in the ***Python for Programmers*** text and are in this repository
+The two python files were originally downloaded using the examples in the ***Python for Programmers*** text (they are both in this repository)

 ## Uploading Files into GitHub & AWS S3